 Regardless of where your company is on the remote work spectrum, we are about to embark on what may be the greatest remote work experiment in our lifetime.
 This will inevitably lead to a shift toward even more people working from home more often across all industries.
 Supporting remote workers is imperative to the survival of your business now and for long-term success.

 These new demands require detailed, proven strategies to keep your remote workforce connected, supported, and efficient.
 The following tips will help you keep your team engaged and productive.

 Support Your Remote Workers

-1. Use Time Tracking - Timesheets can help managers better understand shifts in team efficiency and the insights gained will be helpful in understanding what can be done to support resources in times of change.
+1. Use Time Tracking - Timesheets can help managers better understand shifts in resource productivity and the insights gained will be helpful in understanding what can be done to support resources in times of change.
 In addition, these time insights can help a now-remote workforce return to better utilization rates that may have been affected by the move.